 Due to changes in the brain arising from dementia, some patients may start to have false perceptions of the things around them, including hallucinating and delusional thoughts.
 As a caregiver, you may be frightened when such a situation arises, but it is important that you first remain calm before attempting to calm your loved one down.

-- Be reassuring – Remain calm and comfort the patient.
+- Be reassuring – Remain calm, show that you care, and comfort the patient.
 Let them know that you are there for them.

 - Do not be critical – Try to understand why or what the hallucination is to them.
 Do not argue about what they believe to be seeing or hearing.